Please welcomeScott Conroy, everybody.

 Well, to their credit,the big broadcast news divisions

 still do spend millionsof dollars on the embed program.

-in, you know,Raleigh, North Carolina,
+on the ground in, you know,Raleigh, North Carolina,

 Des Moines, Iowa,talking to Trump voters,